Shogun570/Autoitemframedupe/readme.md

 go to releases already smh

-This was made in AutoHotkey and is an executable file that does not require the download of any other software.
-Take Care!
+This was made in AutoHotkey and is an executable file that does NOT require the download of any other software.
+Enjoy!

 Made with ❤️ in 🇦🇪